davidrhoden/davidrhoden-basic-netlify/timeline/buddy/buddy-healed-jul-2-2024.md

 title: Buddy continued to heal after his eye surgery.
 date: 2024-07-02T00:00:00
 excerpt: He really refused to wear the cone at this point.
-summary: He really refused to wear the cone at this point.
 image: /static/img/buddy/buddy-healing-jul-2-2024.jpg
 tags:
   - cats